brefphp/bref/docs/runtimes/README.md

 ### Web apps: `php-74-fpm` and `php-73-fpm`

-This runtime uses PHP-FPM to run **HTTP applications** on AWS Lambda.
+This runtime uses PHP-FPM to run **web applications** on AWS Lambda.

 It's **the easiest to start with**: it works like traditional PHP hosting and is compatible with Symfony and Laravel.